champagne-yellow/VPI/README.md

 2000 synthetic images and their labels are available at: [Download PowerLine-VirtualDataset](Your_Download_Link_Here)

 Virtual power inspection scenes are available at: [Download PowerLine-VirtualDataset](Your_Download_Link_Here)

-## Citation
-Our work is currently under review.
-Once our work is published, we will upload the DOI information immediately.
-If you plan to use the synthetic dataset we have created, please cite our work.